Expensify/slate/source/index.html.md

 Every request to the Expensify API follows the same pattern: a JSON payload that identifies the job to execute is passed as a parameter called `requestJobDescription`.
 Additionally, other parameters may be needed based on the type of job.

-Finally, there is a general rate limit of 50 jobs started per minute.
-Exceeding this limit will result in the following error message: `You have been rate-limited.
-Please try again later or contact help@expensify.com for assistance.`

 Every request has to be made against the endpoint `https://integrations.expensify.com/Integration-Server/ExpensifyIntegrations`.

 ## `requestJobDescription` format